CodeDroid999/SES-Web-Developer-Mentorship/0x01_Module-1/0x01_Week-1/0x01_Day-4/README.md

 4. **[Recognize when to choose one framework over the other based on project requirements.](#selection)**

-You can now click on the links to navigate directly to each learning objective.

 ## Resources
 Before we get started, let's explore some resources to help you learn more about Bootstrap and Tailwind CSS: